 After all metalwork was done, the full body was galvanized, and the undercarriage has been treated with a bedliner by LineX Denmark.
 The rest of the body was treated with a 2 part epoxy, before paint body work was performed.

-I am a graphics designer by profession and a free time Automotive designer.
+I am a graphics designer/developer by profession and a free time Automotive designer.
 I have been working on this car for the last 7 years to reach a vision I've had since I first fell in love with the Cuda.

 Transforming a 1970 Plymouth Barracuda to a modern-day supercar is not an easy task and a lot of thought has gone into doing this the right way.